creinig/naday/README.md

 # N a Day

-THis is a little tool for tracking (physical) excercise of the "N repetitions a day" variant - 100 pushups per day, 10'000 steps per day etc.
+This is a little tool for tracking (physical) excercise of the "N repetitions a day" variant - 100 pushups per day, 10'000 steps per day etc.

-Since I not only needed such a tracker, but also needed some playground project for learning (rust)[https://www.rust-lang.org/), this is implemented as CLI tool.
+Since I not only needed such a tracker, but also needed some playground project for learning [rust](https://www.rust-lang.org/), this is implemented as CLI tool.
 Plus, I suck at GUIs.
-I personally run it in (termux)[https://termux.com/] on my android phone.
+I personally run it in [termux](https://termux.com/) on my android phone.

 ## Installation